Everything in life changes with time, and company logos are no exception.

 Besides helping consumers to distinguish similar products, successful branding strategies also add to a company’s reputation.
 This asset can affect a range of people, from consumers to employees, investors, shareholders, providers, and distributors.

-As an example, if you don’t like or don’t feel connected to a brand, you would probably not want to work for it.
+As an example, if you don’t like or feel connected to a brand, you’d probably not work for it.

 Lastly – How is it done?

 Companies tend to use different tools to create and shape a brand.

 - Brand definition: purpose, values, promise